KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/twelve_keys_of_self_empowerment.md

 > “See your body glowing from the inside as a fluid crystal of consciousness.”

+---
+*Water remembers.
+With every sip, you invite clarity, healing, and the architecture of intention into the temple of your being.*
+---
 ### **Key Five — The Water Circuit**

 **(Programming the body through structured intention)**